-A Consent to Use must be obtained prior to using the taxpayer’s information for any purpose other than to prepare or e-file the return.
+A Consent to Use form must be obtained prior to using the taxpayer’s information for any purpose other than to prepare or e-file the return.
 This would apply to offering the taxpayer any type of product such as an IRA or a bank product based on taxpayer information.
-Generic Consent to Use forms are on the Drake Software CD in Blank Forms and in PDF format.
+The tax preparer is not permitted to sign the Consent to Use screen on the taxpayer’s behalf.

 A Consent to Disclose form must be obtained prior to sharing taxpayer’s information with a third party, such as a bank.
 As with the Consent to Use, the tax preparer may not sign the Consent to Disclose on the taxpayer’s behalf.

 Other consent forms may apply in certain cases.
 The American Institute of CPAs (AICPA) lists four such consent forms on its Section 7216 Guidance Page.